-- (a) The operator of an aircraft carrying dangerous goods as cargo shall ensure that a copy of the Dangerous Goods Transport Document is retained at a location on the ground where it will be possible to obtain access to it within a reasonable period until the goods have arrived at their final destination. - (b) The operator of an aircraft carrying dangerous goods as cargo for which information is required to be provided to the pilot-in-command, shall ensure that a copy of that information is retained on the ground and shall ensure that it is readily accessible to the flight operations officer, flight dispatcher or other designated ground personnel responsible for flight operations until after the arrival of the flight. - (c) The operator of an aircraft in which dangerous goods are carried shall preserve for not less than three months after the flight on which the dangerous goods were carried: - any dangerous goods transport document or other document in respect of dangerous goods which has been furnished to them by the shipper; and - (2) the record of any completed acceptance check list and the identification of the person who performed the acceptance check; and - (3) the written information to the pilot in command. - (d) The records referred to in paragraph 92.155(a), (b) and (c) may be in hard copy or electronic form so long as the recording is capable of being reproduced in a legible format.
+- (a) The operator of an aircraft carrying dangerous goods as cargo shall ensure that a copy of the Dangerous Goods Transport Document is retained at a location on the ground where it will be possible to obtain access to it within a reasonable period until the goods have arrived at their final destination. - (b) The operator of an aircraft carrying dangerous goods as cargo for which information is required to be provided to the pilot-in-command, shall ensure that a copy of that information is retained on the ground and shall ensure that it is readily accessible to the flight operations officer, flight dispatcher or other designated ground personnel responsible for flight operations until after the arrival of the flight. - (c) The operator of an aircraft in which dangerous goods are carried shall preserve for not less than three months after the flight on which the dangerous goods were carried: - any dangerous goods transport document or other document in respect of dangerous goods which has been furnished to them by the shipper; and - (2) the record of any completed acceptance check list and the identification of the person who performed the acceptance check; and - (3) the written information to the pilot in command. - (d) The operator of an aircraft and shippers shall retain copies of dangerous goods transport documentation and additional information, required by the Technical Instructions, for a minimum of 3 months to be available to the Governor, or the appropriate national authority upon request.
+Where such documents are kept electronically, or in a computer system these must be available to be reproduced a printed form. - (e) The records referred to in paragraph 92.155(a), (b) and (c) may be in hard copy or electronic form so long as the recording is capable of being reproduced in a legible format.